 As with writing about anything unpleasant, it’s not productive to constantly imagine it happening to you.
 Or becoming paranoid that you “have it”.
 Or believing that it will one day happen to you.

-Maintain a positive attitude towards the content.
+Maintain a positive attitude towards new health topics.
 Don’t treat it as something negative, yucky, awkward or embarrassing to have to write about.

 I’d love to hear from you.
-Is there anything you’re uncomfortable writing about?
 What are the most challenging health topics you’ve covered?